Hussain-Naik/PP2-Namaaz-Display/README.md

 ---
 ## Acknowledgments

-- Due to the nature of the project the first form of acknowledegement is to Allah with the common islamic phrase Alhamdulillah (roughly equivalent to "thank God".
+- Due to the nature of the project the first form of acknowledgement is to Allah with the common islamic phrase Alhamdulillah (roughly equivalent to "thank God".
 Literally it means "all praise is to God")
 - [Aleksei Konovalov](https://github.com/lexach91) great guidance and mentor throughout project
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
 - [Kevin Powell](https://www.youtube.com/user/KepowOb) Flex display tutorials.
 - [Coding Artist](https://www.youtube.com/@CodingArtist) CSS hover animation tutorial.
-- [David Fekke](https://fek.io/blog/how-to-observe-changes-to-the-dom-without-using-a-java-script-framework/) Documentation on Dom chnages without a javascript framework.
+- [David Fekke](https://fek.io/blog/how-to-observe-changes-to-the-dom-without-using-a-java-script-framework/) Documentation on Dom changes without a javascript framework.
 - [Muhammad Irshad - Online Tutorials](https://www.youtube.com/@OnlineTutorialsYT) tutorial on how to make animated circular timer.

 ---